-Read on to learn how to remove erroneous information from your credit report — and some tips on how to handle those negative (but accurate) items that are dragging your score down.
+Read on to learn how to remove negative items from your credit report — and some tips on how to handle those negative (but accurate) items that are dragging your score down.

 Table of Contents

-- Can I dispute accurate information from my credit report?
+- How to dispute accurate information in your credit report

-- How to remove items from your credit report FAQ
+- How to identify errors in your credit report

-How to remove negative items from your credit report
+Can you remove negative items from your credit report?

-Bear in mind that correct information cannot be removed from your credit report.
-So, if your score is being dragged down by accurate negative information, you’ll need to repair your credit over time by ensuring you make payments on time and decrease your overall amount of debt.
+Bear in mind that only errors can be deleted from your credit report.
+Correct information cannot be removed and stays on file for at least seven years.
+So, if your score is low due to accurate negative information, you’ll need to repair your credit over time by making payments on time and decreasing your overall amount of debt.

 1. Get a free copy of your credit report

-It’s important to check your credit report frequently — annually, if not more often — so you can catch any irregularities early on.
+You should check your credit report frequently — at the very least annually, if not more often — to catch any irregularities early on.

 Under federal law, you have the right to obtain a free credit report from all three major credit bureaus (Equifax, Experian and TransUnion) once a year.
-However, because of the pandemic, all three bureaus are offering free weekly reports until April 2022.
+However, because of the pandemic, all three bureaus are offering free weekly reports through the end of 2023.

 You can request yours through AnnualCreditReport.com, the only free credit report website authorized by the federal government.
-Make sure to request and check your reports from all three bureaus since it’s not uncommon for each one to get different information from creditors and lenders.
+Make sure to check your reports from all three bureaus since each one can include different information from creditors and lenders.

 You can also request them by: